R-Bot: An LLM-based Query Rewrite System: Rewrite Evidence Preparation

 To address this, we propose a clustering-based document re-organization method.
 First, we use \llm to extract rewrite rules from rewrite documents.
 Second, for extracted rules, we cluster the correlated ones together into one group, where we evaluate their semantics similarities by their text embeddings (e.g., SBERT~\cite{reimers2019sentence}).
 Third, we use \llm to summarize each rule cluster, and transform each cluster summary as a regularized rewrite rule specification.

 \hi{Rule Extraction.} We use \llm to extract rewrite rules from the rewrite documents in two steps.
 First, if we directly input all the documents to \llm, it often overlooks important details in the middle of the extremely long context (e.g., 100k)~\cite{liu2024lost,li2023long}.
 We thus split the documents into structured blocks (e.g., sections, sub-sections) that each can be effectively processed by \llm.
 Second, we instruct \llm to extract rewrite rules from the split blocks.
-To mitigate the hallucination problem~\cite{rawte2023survey}, we require \llm to locate supporting content in the source document.
+To mitigate the hallucination problem~\cite{huang2023survey}, we require \llm to locate supporting content in the source document.
 If no such content can be found, we can deem the extraction low quality and repeat \llm extraction.

-\hi{Rule Clustering.} To identify pertinent rules among different chapters and documents (e.g., condition push-down involved in both PostgreSQL and MySQL documents), we adopt a clustering algorithm based on Gaussian Mixture Models (GMMs)~\cite{sarthiraptor}.
-Specifically, the semantics of each rule is represented as a embedding vector (e.g., using multi-qa-mpnet-base-cos-v1~\cite{reimers2019sentence,multiqampnet}).
-It then fits the vector distribution with a weighted combination of $M$ Gaussian distributions.
-Each distribution forms a cluster, assigning rules to the cluster with the highest density of their embeddings.
-To address the limitations of GMMs in high-dimensional spaces, it adopts Uniform Manifold Approximation and Projection, which reduces dimensionality by approximating the local manifold of the data~\cite{mcinnes2018umap}.
-Besides, to determine the optimal cluster number $M$, it adopts Bayesian Information Criterion, which aims to maximize the overall distribution likelihood $\hat{L}$ while minimizing the cluster number~\cite{schwarz1978estimating}.
-This is achieved by minimizing $ln(N)m-2ln(\hat{L})$, where $N$ is the number of rules, and $m$ is proportional to the cluster number $M$.
+\hi{Rule Clustering.} To identify pertinent rules among documents (e.g., condition push-down involved in both PostgreSQL and MySQL documents), we cluster the rules based on rule semantics.
+Specifically, we embed each rule into vectors (e.g., using multi-qa-mpnet-base-cos-v1~\cite{reimers2019sentence,multiqampnet}), and cluster them using Gaussian Mixture Models~\cite{sarthiraptor}.
+To enhance clustering in high-dimensional space, we apply Uniform Manifold Approximation and Projection for dimensionality reduction by approximating local data manifold~\cite{mcinnes2018umap}.

-\hi{Rule Specification Regularization.} We use \llm to obtain standardized rule specifications from the rule clusters.
-First, we summarize each cluster using \llm with a prompt \textit{$p_{summ}=$``Given the rewrite rule components, your task is to summarize them into one paragraph, and your summary should include as many details as possible.''} Then, we further use \llm to transform the summary to a regularized rewrite rule specification, by extracting the conditions and transformations of the rule.
+\hi{Rule Specification Regularization.} We use \llm to obtain standardized rule specifications from rule clusters.
+First, we summarize each cluster using \llm with prompt \textit{$p_{summ}=$``Given rewrite rule components, your task is to summarize them into one paragraph, and your summary should include as many details as possible.''} Then, we use \llm to transform the summary to regularized rewrite rule specification, by extracting rule condition and transformation.